-Attached as Exhibit II (yellow) is a succinct article from the Santa Clara Lawyer dealing with this problem.
+Attached as Exhibit IV (huff), is a succinct article from the Santa Clara Lawyer dealing with this problem.
 The essential points to the article are (1) that there is a significant, remediable problem in this area, and (2) that existing case law is confused and does make an unfair differentiation between cases of appreciation in value and cases of depreciation in value.

-Code of Civil Procedure Section 1249a (page 22)
+Code of Civil Procedure Section 1249a (pages 16-17)